 - If you want to move a column to another position in the browser view, you can click and hold on the column name and drag it left or right using standard dragging operations.

-2. Filtering - When hovering on a column header, the icon appears.
+To filter a column, hover on the column and you will see the icon appear.
 Clicking this icon will show a menu that allows you to filter the data shown in the browser.
 The options shown will depend on whether the column is a string or date variable or a numeric variable.
 Examples of both options are shown below.